-MSCC Foundation
+Foundation

-The Mid-South Community College Foundation, incorporated in 1992, serves as an independent entity which furthers the development and expansion of the College.
-The Foundation, a private, nonprofit corporation organized under a tax exempt 501 (c)(3) status, secures funds - above and beyond state and local appropriations - to further enhance the efforts of the College.
+The college's Foundation, incorporated in 1992, serves as an independent entity which furthers the development and expansion of the college.
+The Foundation, a private, non-profit corporation organized under a tax exempt 501 (c)(3) status, secures funds - above and beyond state and local appropriations - to further enhance the efforts of the college.
 Funds raised and managed by the Foundation support a wide variety of endeavors from individual scholarships to campus expansion/renovation, and educational enrichment projects.
 Contributions are tax deductible as allowed by law.